 The first step is to find out what the laws are surrounding each issue (substantive law).
 Substantive law might come from codified laws such as state Statutes or from case law (precedent).
 Do your research.

 The second step is to find out what the civil processes and procedures are (procedural law).
 Procedural law includes specific rules about notifications to the other party; time periods for responses and filings; and acceptable written language and formats for court pleadings.

 Substantive and procedural laws may vary widely state to state on many issues.
 Procedural laws may also vary within states between circuits or jurisdictions.
 So, when researching laws it is important to make sure that you look for the laws specific to your state, circuit, and jurisdiction.

-Court clerks often refer pro se litigants with questions to the law library; or, sometimes, to the Pro Se Coordinator, working in the courthouse; the individual whose job it is to help people bring their pro se disputes to court.
+Court clerks often refer pro se litigants with questions to the law library; or, sometimes, to a Pro Se Coordinator or Pro Se Help Desk in the courthouse.
+In some counties there are attorneys at the courthouse whose job it is to help people bring their pro se disputes to court.

 Either of these services can be invaluable depending on the courthouse and jurisdiction.
-A good Pro Se Coordinator can look over your documents and make sure that they are in the correct format for the style of case; advise you about timelines; and guide you in collecting evidence to prove your claim.
+A good Pro Se Coordinator can look over your documents and make sure that they are in the correct format for your type of case; advise you about timelines; and guide you in collecting evidence to prove your claim.

 Legal document preparers, also called legal technicians, may assist people in completing legal forms; and offer information about how to file.
 No one except an attorney may offer legal advice.
 And, with some exceptions, no one but an attorney can represent another person in court.